 Treasury bonds and Series I bonds give you a safer way to grow your money.
 Both come from the U.S. government and pay interest over time, which makes them feel more stable than other types of investments.

 First, Series I bonds can respond to different types of inflation.
 When prices rise, the bond pays more interest.
 This makes them helpful when you’re trying to protect your savings from losing value.
-On the other hand, Treasury bonds pay a fixed rate, which means you know exactly what you’ll earn from the start.

 In addition, the interest from both is free from state and local taxes.
-If you use Series I bonds to help pay for college or other education costs, you might also avoid federal taxes.
+If you use Series I bonds to help pay for college or other education savings, you might also avoid federal taxes.

 If you’re looking for something steady, these bonds are a simple way to save without taking on too much risk.
 You can use them to balance out your portfolio or set aside money for future needs without worrying about big swings in value.